langwatch/langwatch/README.md

 AUTH0_ISSUER="https://dev-frj2zgeo5352i1kj.us.auth0.com"
 ```

-3. `docker compose up` should do the trick and get it working at http://localhost:3000
+3. `docker compose up --build` should do the trick and get it working at http://localhost:3000

 ## Documentation